Xavier0301/db-54/part3/queriesOptimisationXav.md

 * On `party_id` of `Victims`
 * On `id` of `VehicleMake`

-* The cumulative cost for the joins is now 1.1e7, much lower as the database uses nested loops that take advantages of the indexes.
-* The cumulative cost the the scans is 50500: using an index makes a slight difference compared to a full scan.
+The total cost dropped to 6763992.34.
+Most of the decrease came from taking advantages of index when joining.

 The runtime of the query is:
 * Unoptimised: 10s600ms